Syamambady/SQL-REALESTATE/README.md

 # SQL-REALESTATE

-# to view whole data
+# To view whole data
 select * from realestate;

 # Count of Properties in Each City